microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/administrativeunit.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An administrative unit provides a conceptual container for User, Group, and Device directory objects.
+An administrative unit provides a conceptual container for user, group, and device directory objects.
 Using administrative units, a company administrator can now delegate administrative responsibilities to manage the users, groups, and devices contained within or scoped to an administrative unit to a regional or departmental administrator.

 This resource supports using [delta query](/graph/delta-query-overview) to track incremental additions, deletions, and updates, by providing a [delta](../api/administrativeunit-delta.md) function.